grpc/proposal/A72-open-telemetry-tracing.md

   * If compression needed, add key `message-size-compressed` with integer value of compressed message size.
-If this is reported as a separate event in an implementation, the event name is "Outbound message compressed" and the order of the event must be after the first event that reports the message size.
+If this is reported as a separate event in an implementation, the event name is "Outbound message compressed" and the order of the event must be after the "Outbound message sent" event.
 * When an inbound message has been received, add Event(s) (it depends on implementation whether there is a single event or an additional separate event with name "Inbound compressed message" for compressed message size) with name "Inbound message received" and the following attributes:
   * key `sequence-number` with integer value of the seq no.
-  * key named `message-size` with integer value of wire message size, or decompressed message size of the message needs decompression.
+  * key named `message-size` with integer value of wire message size, or decompressed message size if the message needs decompression.
   * If the message needs decompression, add key `message-size-compressed` with integer value of compressed message size.
-If this is reported as a separate event in an implementation, the event name is "Inbound compressed message" and the order of the event must be before the first event that reports the wire message size.
+If this is reported as a separate event in an implementation, the event name is "Inbound compressed message" and the order of the event must be before the "Inbound message received" event.
 * When the stream is closed, set the RPC status and end the span.

 A few examples of what message events (w/ and w/o message compression) look like in different implementations: